LGBT-free zone: Anti-LGBT stickers and pro-LGBT public art activism

 In July 2019, the conservative Gazeta Polska newspaper issued "LGBT-free zone" stickers to readers.
 The Polish opposition and diplomats, including US ambassador to Poland Georgette Mosbacher, condemned the stickers.
-Gazeta Polska editor in chief Tomasz Sakiewicz replied to the criticism with: "what is happening is the best evidence that LGBT is a totalitarian ideology".
+Gazeta Polska editor in chief Tomasz Sakiewicz replied to the criticism by stating that "what is happening is the best evidence that LGBT is a totalitarian ideology."

 The Warsaw district court ordered that distribution of the stickers should halt pending the resolution of a court case.
 Gazeta Polskas editor dismissed the ruling saying it was "fake news" and censorship, and that the paper would continue distributing the stickers.
 Gazeta Polska continued distribution of the stickers, but modified the decal to read "LGBT Ideology-Free Zone".

 Poland's Campaign Against Homophobia responded by issuing 5,000 "hate-free zone" stickers distributed in gay magazine Replika.
 In July, Polish media chain Empik, the country's largest, refused to stock Gazeta Polska after it issued the stickers.
-In August 2019, a show organized by the Gazeta Polska Community of America scheduled for October 24 in Carnegie Hall in New York was cancelled after complaints of anti-LGBT ties led to artists pulling out of the show.
+In August 2019, a show organized by the Gazeta Polska Community of America scheduled for October 24 in Carnegie Hall in New York was cancelled after complaints of anti-LGBTQ ties led to artists pulling out of the show.